The becoming, The being & The meanwhile

 If we acknowledge art and heritage as methods to express our value of the world around and beneath us, how can we validate soil itself?

-During her artist-in-residency at Sundaymorning@ekwc, the international centre-of-excellence for ceramics, Heerema made a 3-d scan and mould of the archeological artifact, a shard of a 17th century porridge bowl she had found on the surface of ‘Land in Wording’, as an index fossil dating back to the same time as the first mention of country estate Amstelrust (1635) on the river Amstel.
-With this mould and the collected subsurface soils, she started to work on the in-between-ness of art & heritage with soil.
+During her artist-in-residency at Sundaymorning@ekwc, the international centre-of-excellence for ceramics, Heerema made a 3-d scan and mold of the archeological artifact, a shard of a 17th century porridge bowl she had found on the surface of ‘Land in Wording’, as an index fossil dating back to the same time as the first mention of country estate Amstelrust (1635) on the river Amstel.
+With this mold and the collected subsurface soils, she started to work on the in-between-ness of art & heritage with soil.

 With this next endeavour – as a cross-over between the two artists, Rome and Amsterdam – to approach soil as a living entity and a world in and of itself, Heerema now shows the vulnerable beauty of Soft Soils.
 They speak for themselves.

-With special thanks to Eline Kersten, Tanya Lippmann (climate scientist, VU), Bert van der Valk (geologist, Deltares), the international youth collective RE-PEAT, Mathijs Boom (historian, UvA), Lietje Bauwens (philosopher), all participants, curator Alice Smits of Zone2Source (Exploded View I, 2020), curator Krien Clevis of In Principio Foundation (Exploded View II, 2021) i.w.c.
+With special thanks to artist Eline Kersten, Tanya Lippmann (climate scientist, VU), Bert van der Valk (geologist, Deltares), the international youth collective RE-PEAT, Mathijs Boom (historian, UvA), Lietje Bauwens (philosopher), all participants, curator Alice Smits of Zone2Source (Exploded View I, 2020), curator Krien Clevis of In Principio Foundation (Exploded View II, 2021) i.w.c.
 CLUE+ / VU (Cultural Landscapes and Urban Environment) & Sundaymorning@ekwc.

 My participations in Exploded View I & II are kindly supported by Stroom Den Haag.

 Soft Soils is the 4th phase of the art project ‘The becoming, The being & The meanwhile’: